mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 customerTrends[is.na(customerTrends)] <- 0  # Remove NA's
 {% endhighlight %}

 Next, we need to convert the unit price to categorical high/low variables.
 One way to do this is with the `cut2()` function from the `Hmisc` package.
 We'll segment the price into high/low by median price.
+Selecting `g` = 2 divides the unit prices into two halves using the median as the split point.

 {% highlight r %}
-# Convert price to binary high/low category
+# Convert price to binary high/low category ------------------------------------
 library(Hmisc)  # Needed for cut2 function
 customerTrends$price <- cut2(customerTrends$price, g=2)
 {% endhighlight %}

+Last, we need to scale the quantity data.
+Unadjusted quantities presents a problem to the k-means algorithm.
 Some customers are larger than others meaning they purchase higher volumes.
-This presents a problem with clustering as the measurements need to be on the same scale.
 Fortunately, we can resolve this issue by converting the customer order quantities to proportion of the total bikes purchased by a customer.
 The `prop.table()` matrix function provides a convenient way to do this.
+An alternative is to use the `scale()` function, which normalizes the data.
+However, this is less interpretable than the proportion format.

 {% highlight r %}
-# Convert customer purchase quantity to percentage of total quantity
+# Convert customer purchase quantity to percentage of total quantity -----------
 customerTrends.mat <- as.matrix(customerTrends[,-(1:5)])  # Drop first five columns
 customerTrends.mat <- prop.table(customerTrends.mat, margin = 2)  # column-wise pct
 customerTrends <- cbind(customerTrends[,1:5], as.data.frame(customerTrends.mat))